 TAKING CARE OF EMPLOYEES AND ENTREPRENEURS

-To support workers and help businesses keep their employees, the Government of Canada has proposed legislation to establish the Canada Emergency Response Benefit (CERB).
-This benefit would provide $2,000 a month for up to four months for workers who lose their income as a result of the COVID-19 pandemic.
-The CERB would cover Canadians who have lost their job, are sick, quarantined, or taking care of someone who is sick with COVID-19, as well as working parents who must stay home without pay to care for children who are sick or at home because of school and daycare closures.
-The CERB would apply to wage earners, as well as contract workers and self-employed individuals who would not otherwise be eligible for Employment Insurance (EI).
-The Application Portal will be launched in early April.
-To learn more about the benefit, please read the News Release.
+The Canada Emergency Response Benefit (CERB) provides $2,000 a month for up to four months for workers who lose their income as a result of the COVID-19 pandemic.
+The CERB is available to Canadians who have lost their job, are sick, quarantined, or taking care of someone who is sick with COVID-19, as well as working parents who must stay home without pay to care for children who are sick or at home because of school and daycare closures.
+The CERB applies to wage and dividend earners, as well as contract workers and self-employed individuals who would not otherwise be eligible for Employment Insurance (EI).

 The Government of Canada is extending the maximum duration of the Work-Sharing program from 38 weeks to 76 weeks.
 The Work-Sharing program is offered to workers who agree to reduce their normal working hours because of developments beyond the control of their employers.
 Learn More